metagov/daostar/DAOIPs/daoip-5.md

         "image": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a square logo.>", "coverImage": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a large, rectangular background image.>"
         }
+        "OpenSourceStatus": "<OPTIONAL: A Boolean or Text value indicating the Open-Source Status of the project>", "socials": [ <OPTIONAL>
+                {
+                "name": "<The name of the social platform>", "value":  "<An URI of the social platform profile of the project" }
+            ]

     ]
 }
 ```